Giovanni Maria delle Piane: Biography

 In 1709 he portrays Prince Antonio Farnese and the same year, he was nominated Court Painter in Parma from where, he returned to Genoa.
 On April 21, 1711, Piane became the personal painter of Princess Elisabeth, receiving a stipend, including food and accommodation.
 He still held that commission in 1737.
 Between 1714 and 1715 he portrayed Princess Elisabeth when she married King Philip V of Spain, from 1715 until 1737, he mainly resided with the royal family in Piacenza.
 In 1719 he was invited to go to Spain, probably by Princess Elisabeth, as she considered him as a trustable portraitist, but the journey was never undertaken.
 Though already elder in 1737, he relocated to Naples, where he was retained for some years as court painter for the young king Charles III of Spain, already duke of Parma and his wife Maria Amalia of Saxony.
 During those years two of his feminine portraits were presented at the Florentine exhibition of the academy of drawing.

 In June 1741 he left Naples to return to his native Genoa.
 There he still painted portraits for the local aristocracy and finally, in 1744 he retired to Monticelli d’Ongina, near Piacenza, where he died on 28 June 1745.

 He was prolific during his long artistic career.
-The style first works links him with the school of Genoese portraiture beginning with Van Dyck led to Carlone.
+The style first works link him with the school of Genoese portraiture beginning with Van Dyck led to Carlone.
 His portraiture technique employs robust incisiveness in the face of the subjects, with a decorative exuberance superimposed upon the opulent scenography with meticulous attention to aristocratic garb and particular artifacts of the subject's family.

 The artist's master portraits are conserved in the Royal Palace of Madrid and in Caserta Palace's collection of royal family portraits.
-He was esteemed for his distinguished art like Godfrey Kneller and Anthony van Dyck in Italy.
+He was esteemed for his distinguished art, such as Godfrey Kneller and Anthony van Dyck in Italy.

 His son, Giovanni Andrea delle Piane, who died in 1759 while in his 80s, was also a painter of portraits and student of his father.
 Among his pupils were Giovanni Battista Grondona and Carl'Antonio Durante (died 1712).